 “Over 50% of Global 2000 companies will have modernized and IoT enabled their industrial control systems by 2021 without addressing cybersecurity or public safety concerns, prompting regulators to legislate.”

-What Can You Do About It?
+What Can You Do About IoT Network Security?
 Start with Network Segmentation.

 Also referred to as network slicing in the 5G service provider world, the benefits of proper network segmentation have been discussed as an essential component of network security for many years.
-The reality is that network segmentation has been understood but sometimes unloved by IT teams because it can be difficult to design, configure and manage the microsegments of the network.
+The reality is that network segmentation has been understood but sometimes unloved by IT teams because it can be difficult to design, configure, and manage the microsegments of the network.
 When IT Ops teams hear segmentation they typically thin “microsegmentation” as delivered by compute-based virtualization solutions.
-In this blog, I am talking about multistage macro-segmentation where the network is completely sliced at the management, control and data planes.
+In this blog, I am talking about multistage macro-segmentation where the network is completely sliced at the management, control, and data planes.
 In this use case, the segmentation happens at the network layer, leveraging hardware acceleration from network elements themselves instead of servers.

-In the age of IoT, network segmentation/slicing is more important than ever.
+In the age of IoT, network slicing and segmentation is more important than ever.
 These vulnerable devices explode the attack surface and must be isolated, unable to connect with other systems and applications across the organization.
-For example, one slice for industrial IoT on the factory floor, another for connected devices controlling lighting, a slice for highly sensitive enterprise communications and another for production service delivery applications.
+For example, one slice for industrial IoT on the factory floor, another for connected devices controlling lighting, a slice for highly sensitive enterprise communications, and another for production service delivery applications.
 Segmentation provides connected IoT devices the ability to run on a shared infrastructure, including shared network and security infrastructure, thus optimizing capital as well as operational expenses.
 This type of segmentation is easy to operate and manage without giving compromised devices pathways into other areas of the organization.

 The best way to implement network segmentation in the data center and campus is to build this capability into the network operating system (NOS) from the ground up in a fabric-oriented approach.
-A fabric connects all devices over any existing network and provides fabric-wide programmability for design, configuration and management, delivering greater endpoint and traffic visibility, virtualized overlay networks with fully distributed switching and routing per segment, and unified policy deployment across all devices and locations.
+A fabric connects all devices over any existing network and provides fabric-wide programmability for design, configuration, and management, delivering greater endpoint and traffic visibility, virtualized overlay networks with fully distributed switching and routing per segment, and unified policy deployment across all devices and locations.
 If segmentation is built into the NOS and fabric so it can be completely sliced across the management, control and data plane and leverage the hardware acceleration of the switch, it provides the best of all worlds when segmenting IoT traffic and beyond.
 And as the IT world is morphing slowly to open software and less proprietary hardware, real segmentation is when the network fabric can adapt each slice independently and integrate them into a holistic software-defined strategy per segment/slice.

 Life in enterprise IT can be overwhelming.
 We are dealing with multiple tectonic shifts in computing and networking all at once, and IoT represents only one of them.
-When it comes to a rapid rise in IoT devices and infrastructure, segmentation means security.
+When it comes to a rapid rise in IoT devices and infrastructure, segmentation means IoT network security.

 Did you know?
 Pluribus Networks was named an Innovator by IDC for Datacenter Software-Defined Networking, 2018.Share: